ambroser53/com3529-code/README.md

 tutorials, for example https://www.tutorialspoint.com/maven/index.htm.

 You will notice the repository has a number of top-level directories, e.g.
-`lecture-examples`, `assignment`, and so on.
+`lectures`, `practicals`, `assignment`, and so on.
 Each directory corresponds to a project, with it's own `pom.xml` file ("pom" stands for "Project Object Model").
 A `pom.xml` contains information about the project and its dependencies, and includes details about different Maven "plugins" that can be used to perform specific tasks with the project (e.g., running JUnit).

 Each directory, or project, contains code that needs to be built and run separately using Maven.
 You can build these via the command line.
 If you're